PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ----

 Here's a complete solution for a chat-window using an Output Element.
-To display data that's received, you would to simply "print" it and it will show up in the output area.
+To display data that's received, you would simply "print" it and it will show up in the output area.
 You'll find this technique used in several Demo Programs including the HowDoI application.

 ```python
 import PySimpleGUI as sg